-For the next 26 years I served as a Christian Education Pastor in four churches.
+For the next 26 years I served as an ordained Pastor of Christian Education in four churches.
 During those years I served on the Board of Directors of two Christian camps.
 I also participated in Canadian wilderness canoe trips, initiated Family Caravan Camping events, wilderness youth retreats, Father and Son Coffee Can Weekends, enjoyed summer backpacking trips with my son and daughter, and built two Folbots.
-Over the past 18+ years as missionaries, Carol and I lived in Russia for six-and-a-half of those years, which included opportunities to go camping in the Caucasus Mountains.
+Over the past 18+ years as missionaries, my wife and I lived in Russia for 61⁄2 of those years.
+While there, we made our own tent for camping in the Caucasus Mountains with friends.
 After moving to Colorado Springs, I traveled back to Russia three times and, within a seven-year period, I traveled to India nine times.
 We recently had our fourth trip to Russia.
 My wife and I now reside in NW Indiana.